A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Introduction

-This paper provides a class of multilevel nonregular designs via the Williams transformation.
-The Williams transformation was first used by \cite{williams1949experimental} to construct Latin square designs that are balanced for nearest neighbors. \cite{bailey1982decomposition} and \cite{edmondson1993systematic} used the transformation to construct designs orthogonal to polynomial trends. \cite{butler2001optimal} used the transformation to construct optimal and orthogonal Latin hypercube designs under a second-order cosine model. \cite{wang2018optimal} applied the transformation to good lattice point sets for constructing maximin Latin hypercube designs.
+This paper provides a class of multilevel nonregular designs by manipulating nonlinear level permutations on regular designs.
+While linear level permutations have been studied by \cite{cheng2001factor}, \cite{xu2004optimal}, and \cite{ye2007optimal} for three-level designs, and by \cite{tang2014permuting} to improve properties of regular designs, nonlinear level permutations have not been studied.
+Note that linearly permuted regular designs can be still considered as regular because they are just cosets of regular designs and share the same defining relationship.
+We consider a nonlinear level permutation via the Williams transformation, which was first used by \cite{williams1949experimental} to construct balanced Latin square designs, followed by \cite{butler2001optimal} and \cite{wang2018optimal} to construct orthogonal or maximin LHDs.
 Our purpose is different from theirs.
-We construct a class of nonregular designs by manipulating nonlinear level permutations on regular designs via the Williams transformation.
-While linear level permutations have been studied by \cite{cheng2001factor}, \cite{xu2004optimal}, \cite{ye2007optimal} for three-level designs, and by \cite{tang2014permuting} to improve properties of regular designs, as far as we know, nonlinear level permutations have not been studied.
-Note that linearly permuted regular designs can be still considered as regular because they are just cosets of regular designs and share the same defining relationship.
+We provide a class of nonregular designs by manipulating nonlinear level permutations on regular designs via the Williams transformation and develop a general theory on the obtained designs.
+Using the theory, we propose a sequential construction method that efficiently constructs good designs in terms of the minimum $\beta$-aberration criterion, a criterion that assesses multilevel designs.
+We further explore the space-filling property of the obtained designs and demonstrate their superiority.

+The paper is organized as follows.
+Section 2 introduces the minimum $\beta$-aberration criterion and generates a class of nonregular designs via the Williams transformation.
+Section 3 presents our main theoretical results.
+Based on the theory, in Section 4 we propose a sequential construction method and compare the constructed designs with available designs.
+In Section 5, we consider the application of the constructed designs.
+Section 6 concludes the paper and all proofs are deferred to the Appendix.